 I have found retirement to be very rewarding as it offers me time to explore new adventures and to give back to the community in many ways.
 Until recently, I was a senior volunteer at Grossmont College’s Child Development Center.
 I enjoyed sharing my love of reading with young children just learning the joy of stories and books.
 This led me to the library system which I find so important and valuable to all ages in our community.

 I am fortunate to have a wonderful and supportive husband, Mike Lugo, who encourages me to stay busy and active.
-At this time he is on his own adventure in Seoul, Korea where he is working for a large architectural firm helping to develop their International Architectural Specification.
+He has returned from his own adventure in Seoul, Korea where he was working for a large architectural firm helping to develop their International Architectural Specification.

 I hope everyone in our community will join me in supporting the SCFOL through membership in the Friends of the Library, and volunteering at the library.
 It will be my pleasure to serve the community and library as the new SCFOL President in September, 2011.